Skip to content

 // But forgot your name (from message 1)

-Let’s enhance your working memory backend to implement sliding window.
+Let’s enhance your memory backend to implement sliding window.
 We’ll build on your existing code.

 app.post("/api/chat/stream", async (req, res) => {